Azure-Samples/Azure-Maps-Locator/README.md

 - Show travel time for both walking and driving.
 - Present store details via popups and directions.
 - Apply filters based on store properties or tags.
-- Explore a store detail page with an embedded map and weather conditions.
+- Explore a store detail page with an embedded map.
 - Access an admin page for editing and adding store details.
 - Enable auto-deployment within your Azure subscription.